simp/simp-packer/README.md

   working
 - Reboots and runs Puppet a couple of times.
-- Ensures that the build of the puppetserver is successful and the puppetserver up and running and listening on the ports configured in `simp_conf.yaml`.
+- Ensures that the build of the puppetserver is successful and the puppetserver is up and running and listening on the ports configured in `simp_conf.yaml`.
 - Verifies that FIPS is setting match across the `simp_conf.yaml`, the `simp_config_settings.yaml` and the operational environment.
 - Checks that selinux is set to `enforcing` (the default for simp.)